Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-preamble-prerequisites-provisioner.md

 For an overview of {{site.aws.cnqAWSshort}}, its prerequisites, and limits, see [How Cloud Native Qumulo Works](how-cloud-native-qumulo-works.html).

-The {{page.varRepoLink}} contains comprehensive {% if page.deployment == "tf" %}Terraform configurations{% elsif page.deployment == "cfn" %}CloudFormation templates{% endif %} that let you deploy S3 buckets and then create a {{site.cnqShort}} cluster with 3 to 24 instances that adhere to the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/) and have fully elastic compute and capacity.
+The {{page.varRepoLink}} contains comprehensive {% if page.deployment == "tf" %}Terraform configurations{% elsif page.deployment == "cfn" %}CloudFormation templates{% endif %} that let you deploy S3 buckets and then create a {{site.cnqShort}} cluster with 1 or 3&ndash;24 instances that adhere to the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/) and have fully elastic compute and capacity.

 ## Prerequisites
 This section explains the prerequisites to deploying {{site.aws.cnqAWSshort}}.

-* To allow your Qumulo instance to report metrics to Qumulo, your AWS VPC must have outbound Internet connectivity through a NAT gateway or a firewall.
+* To allow your Qumulo cluster to report metrics to Qumulo, your AWS VPC must have outbound Internet connectivity through a NAT gateway or a firewall.
 Your instance shares no file data during this process.

   {{site.data.alerts.important}}
   Connectivity to the following endpoints is required for a successful deployment of a Qumulo instance and quorum formation: